2016–17 FA Cup: Third round proper

-Fourth Round Proper
+Fourth round proper

 A total of 32 teams played in the fourth round, all winners of the third round.
 The draw took place at the BT Tower on 9 January 2017.
 The round included two teams from Level 5 who were still in the competition: Lincoln City, leading the National League on the night of their third round replay and Sutton United, fifteenth on the same night and therefore the lowest-ranked team to play in this round.

-Fifth Round Proper
+Fifth round proper

 A total of 16 clubs played in the fifth round, all winners of the fourth round.
 The draw was held on 30 January 2017, and the matches were played across the weekend of 18–20 February 2017.
 The round included the two teams from Level 5 that were still in the competition: Lincoln City and Sutton United, whose fourth round victories ensured the first ever fifth round with two non-league sides remaining.
 Lincoln City were in this round for the first time in 115 years and Sutton United for the first time in their history.

 Quarter-finals

 A total of eight clubs played in the quarter-finals, all winners of the fifth round.
 The draw was held on 19 February 2017 at Ewood Park, home of Blackburn Rovers F.C., immediately following the Blackburn Rovers v Manchester United match.
 Matches were played between 11 and 13 March 2017.

-In a break from tradition, the FA officially renamed the stage the 'Quarter-finals', the name that had long been used colloquially to describe what was previously called the Sixth Round Proper.
+In a break from tradition, the FA officially renamed the stage the 'Quarter-finals', the name that had been used colloquially to describe what was previously called the sixth round proper.
 Changes to previous rules meant that tied matches would have gone to extra-time and potentially a penalty shootout at this stage rather than to a replay, and that a fourth substitute would have been permitted in extra time.
 The round included Lincoln City from Level 5, who became the first non-league club to reach the quarter-finals since 1914.